Inflation cooled further in November, with prices rising 7.1%

 "Overall, prices are moving in the right direction although annual rates of change remain elevated, well above the 2% target," Rubeela Farooqi, chief U.S. economist of High Frequency Economics, said in a report.

 Gas prices have dropped from their mid-summer highs and are lower than they were a year ago.
 Many supply chains have unsnarled, helping lower the costs of imported goods and parts.
-Prices for lumber, copper, wheat and other commodities have also fallen.
+Prices for lumber, copper, wheat and other commodities have also fallen, pushing down costs of construction and food.

-Still, the annual rate at which inflation is rising remains more than three times the Federal Reserve's target level of 2%, and economists say it could take several years for prices to normalize.
+"The strong disinflationary goods trend reflects an easing of supply chains, a shift in consumer purchases towards more services, and a weakening in global economic activity," Kathy Bostjancic, chief economist at Nationwide, said in an email.

+"The Fed will take some comfort in the sharper than expected deceleration in consumer inflation, however, the rate remains still too high and services inflation sticky," she noted.

 The Associated Press contributed reporting.